Berlin celebrates 35 years since the fall of the Berlin Wall

 Thousands of voices for freedom

-Berlin, 9 October 2024 In a month's time, Berlin will celebrate 35 years since the fall of the Berlin Wall with a spectacular programme under the motto ‘Hold freedom up high!’.
+Berlin, 9 October 2024 In a month's time, Berlin, the city of freedom, will celebrate 35 years since the fall of the Berlin Wall with a spectacular programme under the motto ‘Hold freedom up high!’.

 The centrepiece of the celebrations is a four-kilometre-long open-air installation along the former inner-city course of the Wall with thousands of historical and newly designed posters.
 The programme will be complemented by special exhibitions at prominent points, a diverse supporting programme with talks, concerts and a closing concert by Pussy Riot as well as a large joint concert by bands and visitors: On the evening of 9 November, the street will be transformed into probably the biggest stage in the world with 1,000 musicians along the entire route.